m7medA/RESTOfCountries/README.md

 # REST Countries API Project

 This project is a web application that allows users to search for countries and view detailed information about them.
-The application uses the REST Countries API to fetch data.
+The application uses the REST Countries API to fetch data. in sometimes API has problem.

 ## Features